scriptorron/service.rpm_sr/README.md

 Credits
 =======

-This is a fork of genius "service.rpm" (https://github.com/b-jesch/service.rpm) made by Birger Jesch.
+This is a fork of the genius "service.rpm" (https://github.com/b-jesch/service.rpm) made by Birger Jesch.

 service.rpm_sr
 ==============